 - Do your happy dance

 And since you’d like to maintain SEO juice after moving, it is in your best interests to school up on some SEO.
-Here are a couple of posts to point you in the right direction:
+We’d recommend starting with our Best SEO Tools guide as well as our list of general WordPress SEO Best Practices.

 With that preamble, how about we dive right in and get this over and done with?
 Here’s the juice: